compbiozurich/compbiozurich.github.io/pages/_posts/2019-03-25-compbiozurich.org-now-on-github.md

 ## {{ page.title }}

 As of 2019-03-25, the _compbiozurich.org_ webste is being hosted as a Github project.
-This move will allow an "open contributions" structure, in which members of Zurich's Bioinformatics & Computetional Biology community can participate in content creation.
+This move will allow an "open contributions" structure, in which members of Zurich's Bioinformatics & Computational Biology community can participate in content creation.
 Typical examples of such user-driven updates could be:

 * seminar announcements